Tewhida Ben Sheikh: Legacy

+At the initiative of the mayor of Montreuil, Dominique Voynet, a Tawhida-Ben Cheïkh health center was established in March 2011.

+A stamp featuring his likeness was issued in 2012 by the Tunisian Post.

 In March 2020, Dr. Ben Sheikh featured on the new 10-dinar banknote issued by the Central Bank of Tunisia.

 On 27 March 2021, Google celebrated her with a Google Doodle.

+On November 25, 2022, the municipality of Ras Jebel, in the Bizerte Governorate, unveiled a bust of Tawhida Ben Cheikh.